psy0rz/stuff/zabbix-jobs/README.md

 Specify ignorecodes for exitcodes that you want to 'ignore' and report 0 instead.
 Usefull for ignoring exit code 24 in rsync jobs for example.
 ```

+Import and enable the template first.
+You dont have to create the jobs manually, the script will do that automaticly for you.

 ## Example

 Example backup script: